ampl/ampl.github.io/docs/source/solvers/xpress/options.md

       rounds of outer approximation cuts at the top node; default = -1 (automatic choice).

+cut:rltcuts (rltcuts)
+      Determines whether RLT cuts should be separated in the global solver:

+      -1 - Automatic choice (default)
+      0  - No
+      1  - Yes.

 cut:select (cutselect)
       Detailed control of cuts at MIP root node; sum of: